theyCallMeDudu/invest-control/docs/database-documentation.md

 ### 6. Relations and functionalities (bonus)

 #### Table Relationships:
 The investment_type table relates to the investment table through investment_type_id.
-The investment table relates to the investment_operation table through investment_id.
+The investment table relates to the operation table through investment_id.
 Optionally, the investment_summary table can be used to aggregate data over time.

 #### Investment Transactions:
-Each time you make a purchase or sale, a new entry is added to the investment_operation table.
+Each time you make a purchase or sale, a new entry is added to the operation table.
 This allows you to track the price paid, the date, and the quantity purchased.

 #### Average Price Calculations:
-To calculate the average price over a given period, you can query the investment_operation table to sum the total_price and quantity values, and then divide the total spent by the total quantity.
+To calculate the average price over a given period, you can query the operation table to sum the total_price and quantity values, and then divide the total spent by the total quantity.